refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ### deleteMany

 This method allows us to delete multiple items in a resource.
-Implementation of this method is optional.
-If you don't implement it, refine will use [`deleteOne`](#deleteone) method to handle multiple requests.
+This method is optional, and refine will use the [`deleteOne`](#deleteone-) method to handle multiple requests if you don't implement it.

 **refine** will consume this `deleteMany` method using the [`useDeleteMany`][use-delete-many] data hook.